 Legionaries could not allow themselves to make any mistakes since they were strictly punished for each.
 A sentry caught sleeping during his watch was either killed or penalized.
 Supposedly Roman soldiers developed a particular way of sleeping during the watch – bracing with the whole body on the shield.
 Also in case the soldier responsible for building the camp was caught without his gladius, then he was condemned to death.

 The Roman army was highly disciplined which was mainly the result of tribunes’ and centurions’ inspections.
 The general review of a drill, soldiers’ tasks or checking a state of the weapons were considered encouraging.
 It was both the way to organize well their free time and form a habit of reliability and responsibility for the military property.

-The reality of the Roman army was well known by Publius Flavius Vegetius Renatus, Roman historian and writer from the second half of the 4th century.
-He was a treasury administrator was keen on military and horse breeding.
+The reality of the Roman army was well known by Publius Flavius Vegetius Renatus, a Roman historian and writer from the second half of the 4th century.
+He was a treasury administrator who was keen on military and horse breeding.
 His opus magnum is (Epitoma rei militaris) dedicated to the reigning emperor (probably Theodosius).
-It consists of 4 books and is the only survived ancient manual of Roman military.
-Vegetius’ main idea was his deep belief that once the strict discipline from the past would be restored in Roman army, so would be the power of Rome.
-In the epitome he describes, for example, the adaptation of the Hunnic Composite Bow but he mainly focuses on the battle techniques and war tactic.
+It consists of 4 books and is the only survived ancient manual of the Roman military.
+Vegetius’ main idea was his deep belief that once the strict discipline from the past would be restored in the Roman army, so would be the power of Rome.
+In the epitome, he describes, for example, the adaptation of the Hunnic Composite Bow but he mainly focuses on the battle techniques and war tactic.